lucaszprado/ai-engineering/user_rules.md

 ## 📘 Project Intelligence: Rules as a Journal

-This `.cursor/rules` file acts as a **learning journal**.
+The `.cursor/rules` file acts as a **learning journal**.
 Document all meaningful discoveries that help future Cursor sessions:

 ```mermaid
 flowchart TD